Jeffrey N. Walker

-Jeffrey N. Walker is an attorney and adjunct professor at the J. Reuben Clark Law School (BYU).
+Jeffrey N. Walker (born October 24, 1960) is an American attorney and academic working as an adjunct professor at the J. Reuben Clark Law School (BYU).

+Early life and education
-Walker was raised in Michigan and served an LDS mission in the Canada Montreal Mission.
-He received his bachelor's degree from Western Michigan University.

-Walker earned a Juris Doctor degree from the J. Reuben Clark Law School at BYU.
+Walker was born in Salt Lake City and raised in Kalamazoo, Michigan.
+He served an LDS mission in the Canada Montreal Mission.
+He received his Bachelor of Science degree in political science from Western Michigan University and a Juris Doctor from the J. Reuben Clark Law School at Brigham Young University (BYU).
 While at BYU, he served as an articles editor of the Brigham Young University Law Review.

+Career

-After law school, Walker practiced at an international law firm in Los Angeles before moving to Salt Lake City where he joined Jones Waldo, Holbrook & McDonough.
+After law school, Walker practiced at Pillsbury Winthrop Shaw Pittman in Los Angeles before moving to Salt Lake City, where he joined Jones Waldo, Holbrook & McDonough.
 Walker left Jones Waldo to become general counsel for a regional healthcare company prior to forming the law firm Holman & Walker.
-Holman and Walker were among the attorneys for the defense when the Foundation for Apologetic Information and Research was sued for alleged copyright infringement by Utah Lighthouse Ministries, Inc. In 2017 Walker formed the law firm, Walker Law Group, with his sons (see www.walklawgroup.com).
+Holman and Walker were among the attorneys for the defense when the Foundation for Apologetic Information and Research was sued for alleged copyright infringement by Utah Lighthouse Ministries, Inc. In 2017, Walker formed a law firm, Walker Law Group, with his sons.

 Walker was an owner and president of Western Architectural Services in Draper, Utah, a thematic manufacturing company (see www.western-architectural.com).
 He also was one of the founders of a national watch company, Precision Time (formerly Batteries & Bands).